Eknath Shinde: Personal life

 On 2 June 2000, their son (aged 11, born 1989) and daughter Shubhada (aged 8, born 1992) went boating in a lake near their native village in Maharashtra.
 The boat overturned, and both children died by drowning.
 Shinde went into a period of depression for several months.
 Anand Dighe provided emotional support to Shinde and entrusted him with greater responsibility in order to keep his mind occupied and away from depression.

 Their surviving child, Shrikant Shinde, is an orthopaedic surgeon who has also been the elected Member of Parliament to the Lok Sabha from the Kalyan constituency since 2014 (re-elected in 2019 and 2024).

 Popular culture

 Dharmaveer, a 2022 Indian Marathi-language biographical drama film by Pravin Tarde, covered Anand Dighe and Eknath Shinde's life.
 Kshitish Date played the role of Eknath Shinde.
 Eknath Shinde has a starring role in Dharmaveer as one of Dighe’s most loyal foot soldiers.

-In September 2024, sequel called Dharmaveer 2 was launched in which Eknath Shinde played a last scene cameo before the end of the film.
+In September 2024, sequel called Dharmaveer 2 was launched in which Eknath Shinde himself played a last scene cameo before the end of the film.